 Two Bags or Three?

-Use our Mulch Calculator to estimate how much mulch you'll need for your landscaping projects.
+Our Mulch Calculator estimates how much mulch you'll need for your landscaping projects.

-You don't have to have a green thumb to have a great looking backyard.
+You don't need to have a green thumb to have a great looking backyard.
 The little things make the biggest difference.
-One small project you can do is lawn edging.
+One small project you can do is to add lawn edging.
 Lawn edging is a great way to separate your lawn from your planting beds or patio.
 It's both attractive and practical, giving your yard a more manicured look without a great deal of work.
-Whether you choose wood, metal, plastic or stone, your edging will improve the look of your lawn without costing you a lot of green.

 There are many practical benefits to adding edging to your landscape.
 Lawn edging:

 There are a variety of edging options to help you achieve the perfect look for your landscape: